AckerlyXu/heima/articles/sql-database/sql-database-elastic-pool-create-portal.md

 To change the pricing tier for the pool, click **Pricing tier**, click the pricing tier you want, and then click **Select**.

+> [!IMPORTANT]
-> [AZURE.IMPORTANT] After you choose the pricing tier and commit your changes by clicking **OK** in the last step, you won't be able to change the pricing tier of the pool.
+> After you choose the pricing tier and commit your changes by clicking **OK** in the last step, you won't be able to change the pricing tier of the pool.
 To change the pricing tier for an existing elastic pool create a new elastic pool in the desired pricing tier and migrate the elastic databases to this new pool.

 ![Select a pricing tier](./media/sql-database-elastic-pool-create-portal/pricing-tier.png)